atsyplenkov/qbin/README.md

 This structure makes Quadbin a more memory-efficient way to store tile indices, which is important when working with large spatial datasets or arrays.

 For example, Australia and New Zealand are located in the third tile at Level 1, and in the second tile at Level 2.
 Their corresponding Quadkey would be `31` (since tile numbering starts at 0).
-However, in the Quadbin tiling system, the same location is represented by the index: `5201094619659501567`.
+However, in the Quadbin spatial indexing, the same location is represented by the Quadbin cell `5201094619659501567`.
+Another example: at the highest resolution possible, the best beer in Wellington can be found in the Quadbin index `5309133744805926483` (level 26) or Quadkey `31311100030030030211121` (level 23).

 ## Reasoning
 This repository is a proof-of-concept project, where I practised writing Rust code, and, moreover, writing Rust with R and Python bindings as a single project.
 Recently, I was excited by the newly proposed  [`raquet`](https://github.com/CartoDB/raquet) format by [CARTO](https://github.com/CartoDB) for storing raster data in Parquet files and was eager to try it in my projects.
 However, the `raquet` file specification and conversion are written in pure Python and heavily relies on `gdal`; therefore, instead of implementing R-to-Python, I decided to rewrite everything in Rust, merely for fun and practice.
 This repository is the first step towards native, GDAL-free raster to `raquet` conversion.